 The Freedom Theatre’s work with children and youth stems from the Care and Learning project initiated by Arna Mer Khamis during the first Intifada in the late 1980s.
-Many of the children who participated in these activities later continued in The Freedom Theatre and are today leading their own programs and projects.
+Many of the young people who participated in these activities later continued in The Freedom Theatre and are today leading activities for new generations.
 Read more about The Freedom Theatre’s legacy.